dgroomes/my-software/README.md

     * DONE Scaffold out a Perl script
 * [ ] SKIP Add more external documentation to `bb` (the internal documentation in the '--help' is already extremely thorough)
 * [ ] Implement the fifo/domain-socket -based benchmarking described in `bb`
-* [ ] Remove `navi`.
+* [ ] Revisit `navi`.
 I don't use it.
-I'd rather put useful snippets as shell functions.
+I think it is nice for boosting you on one-liners to the point where you might learn them better.
+I think I should pare down the larger one-liners.
 * [ ] Properly add Nushell steps to instructions.
 Bootstrapping is important.